AviatrixSystems/Docs/HowTos/Ingress_Protection_Transit_FireNet_Fortigate.rst

 Step 1.1.
 Deploy VPCs for Transit FireNet and Spoke for Applicaton
 -----------------------------------------------------------------

-	- Create an Aviatrix Transit VPC by utilizing Aviatrtix feature `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ with Aviatrix FireNet VPC option enabled
+	- Create an Aviatrix Transit VPC by utilizing Aviatrix feature `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ with Aviatrix FireNet VPC option enabled

 	- Create an Aviatrix Spoke VPC for Application by utilizing Aviatrtix feature `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ as the previous step or manually deploying it in AWS portal.
 Moreover, feel free to use your existing VPC.